jeremyarde/hashdown/backend/formexample.md

 Text: Email Address [john@dog.com]

-Textarea: [Enter your comments here]
+Textarea: This is nice [Enter your comments here]

 checkbox: subscribe?
 - [x] Subscribe to newsletter